Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Rush, thanks for having me.

-Uh but the the and I've watched you on these shows.
+But I've watched you on these shows.

 Oh, that was incredible.

-Um I I I want you to tell people about that.
+I want you to tell people about that.

 That's exactly correct.

-And when you explore the cultural decline, uh the one thing liberals cannot be, it just they cannot be judgmental.
+And when you explore the cultural decline, the one thing liberals cannot be, it just they cannot be judgmental.

-And and it's you know, so so they watch television at at during the family hour with their kids, and it's one you know, cheap sex joke after another, or they listen their kids listen to gangster rap, you know, which is a vile, nasty music, and and they won't complain about it the way conservatives will because then they'll be judgmental.
+And it's, you know, so they watch television during the family hour with their kids, and it's one, you know, cheap sex joke after another, or their kids listen to gangster rap, you know, which is a vile, nasty music.

 And I'm saying, when did becoming judgmental of trash in the culture become a bad thing?